shakefu/dnd/welcome.md

 Experience!
 We need it.
 You want it.
 You get it when you show up.
 Try to show up, so you don't get too far behind and get eaten by a Dragon.

+#### Friends

+The more the merrier!
+It's hard to DM for lots of people, including inexperienced people, but having lots of folks can be fun, and not every one needs to come to every session.

+Before you invite or bring a friend to a session, make sure everyone is OK with it, since it will likely slow down play and can be a distraction.
+If your friend is inexperienced, try to help tutor them until they get the swing of things.

+## :beer: :heart: :star:

 Once again, always remember **Rule #1**!
 Have fun!